ryanboyd/Public-Domain-Images/README.md

  Sometimes, I make images/figures for papers.
 These days, I try to put them into the public domain so that anyone can use them if they so desire.
  Any of the images that you find here can be used/redistributed in any way that you like.
 You don't need to ask for permission, you don't need to include credit for their reuse (although credit is always nice!) — they're just out there for anyone to use however they want.

- Depending on what formats I make the figures/images in, I'll try to share them at least in high-res .png format and .png.
+ Depending on what formats I make the figures/images in, I'll try to share them at least in high-res TIFF format and/or PNG.
 Sometimes, I'll toss in an SVG if I have that handy as well.
 No promises!

 # Images